How to get a WeChat Business Account from outside of China

 WeChat is by far and away the most important social media platform for any brand that wants to target a Chinese audience.
 With over 1 billion accounts, 902 million daily users and 38 billion messages sent every day, it’s the biggest, most engaged social platform in China.
-Previous articles have covered why WeChat is a crucial platform and an amazing stepping stone for Australian businesses to launch a Chinese digital strategy.
+Previous articles have covered why WeChat is a crucial platform and an amazing stepping stone for international businesses to launch a Chinese digital strategy.
 In this article, you’ll learn the exactly how to get a WeChat account.

 First things first, is working out what kind of WeChat account you need, as they each have different processes.